metinkale38/prayer-times-android/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+    Additional from the Developer: if you plan to publish your own Prayer App, please do not to publish a too similiar Application.
+Please at least make a Redesign of the Application.